vpellegrino/shop-place/README.md

 ## Documentation
 If you launch such application locally, it is expected that it will be accessible under `http://localhost:8080/shop-place/` context path.

-Indeed, the graphic version of the documentation is at http://localhost:8080/shop-place/swagger-ui.html
+Indeed, the graphic version of the documentation is available at http://localhost:8080/shop-place/swagger-ui.html

 ## Authentication
 Authentication mechanism is missing.
 There are several alternatives that can be used.
 In a Spring application, a framework like [Spring Security](https://spring.io/projects/spring-security) can be a good choice.
 It is highly customizable and enables you to add complex authentication and authorization mechanisms, that can be leveraged by a simple annotation.
-Going more in details, the JSON Web Token standard [could be used with Spring Security](https://www.baeldung.com/spring-security-oauth-jwt).
+Going more in details, the JSON Web Token standard could be used together [with Spring Security](https://www.baeldung.com/spring-security-oauth-jwt).

 ## Redundancy
 Redundancy can be easily obtained, by deploying the application container in a Kubernetes cluster.
 It is important that a load-balancing strategy is in place, in order to distribute the load among all nodes.